The Morning Sun shares CHRT’s Marketplace insurance rates analysis with Clare, Gratiot, and Isabella County readers

 Nelson also directs readers to healthcare.gov and healthcare.gov/lower-costs to check if they qualify for savings.

 Those who need assistance with enrollment can contact their local Department of Health and Human Services office.
 In Isabella County, call 989-772-8400; in Clare County, call 989-539-4260; and in Gratiot County, call 989-875-5181.

 Consumers already enrolled in a 2020 Marketplace plan should explore plan options and select a 2021 plan before being automatically reenrolled on December 16.
-Last year’s lowest cost plans may not be the lowest cost plans the coming year.
+Last year’s lowest-cost plans may not be the lowest-cost plans in the coming year.